mluggy/nightscout-vps/README.md

 - Your API secret should only be used by your DIY loop
 - Followers should use "readable" only tokens
 - Email is required for SSL certificates
+- If you want to shut down your instance, click "Destroy" in the DigitalOcean control panel

 ## Free Hostname Terms